Skip to main content

 • From sequential to parallel execution

-• From communication delays to instant updates
+• From slow communication to faster coordination

-• From human errors to perfect consistency
+• From random human errors to systematic machine errors (different, not absent)

 Detection Challenges